What is a ghost kitchen? And should I be spooked?

 Conclusion on ghost kitchens

-Ghost kitchen restaurants are still very much in their infancy, though their popularity has been greatly accelerated by the global pandemic.
+Ghost kitchen restaurants are still very much in their infancy, though their popularity has been much-accelerated by the global pandemic.
 However, if you look at how the US chains and franchises are expanding in this area, ghost kitchens look to be longer-lasting.
-They provide greater access to the restaurant business for startups and food entrepreneurs, but on the flipside, they do not offer the dining experience that is much-missed around the world.
+They provide greater access to the restaurant business for start-ups and food entrepreneurs, but on the flipside, they do not offer the dining experience that is much-missed around the world.
 Virtual-only brands will need to stay flexible and adapt to market trends to remain successful.